Employment

 • Provide a physical environment which demonstrates the importance of learning for all members of the school community.

-• Work with faculty and department chairs to ensure the implementation of an effective and forward-thinking instructional program.
+• Work with faculty to ensure the implementation of an effective and forward-thinking instructional program.

 • Be aware of the educational, physical, social, and psychological needs of the members of the school community and develop plans for meeting these needs.